kubestellar/kubestellar/docs/content/direct/user-guide-intro.md

 This user guide is an ongoing project.
 If you find errors, please point them out in our [Slack channel](https://kubernetes.slack.com/archives/C058SUSL5AA/) or open an issue in our [github repository](https://github.com/kubestellar/kubestellar)!

+## Quickstart

+If you want to try a simplified installation process and example, you can try our [Quickstart](get-started.md) using Kind and [a helm chart](core-chart.md).

 ## In Brief

 If you want a simple rough grouping, you can divide the concepts here into: